Connor Wong Player Props: Red Sox vs. Phillies

 Connor Wong At The Plate

-- Wong has six doubles, three home runs and five walks while batting .268.
+- Wong is hitting .268 with six doubles, three home runs and five walks.

 - Wong has reached base via a hit in 11 games this season (of 25 played), and had multiple hits in five of those games.

-- In 25 games played this year, he has hit a homer in two of them.
+- He has hit a long ball in two of 25 games played this season, and in 3.8% of his plate appearances.

-- Wong has an RBI in five of 25 games this year, with multiple RBI in five of them.
+- Wong has picked up an RBI in five games this year (20.0%), with more than one RBI in five of those games (20.0%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.